YouYue123/YouYue123.github.io/_posts/2018-02-25-Do-not-lock-your-building-information.md

 ![image](/img/forge-logo.png)

 In Airsquire, we are practicing SaaS standard for the data.
-The result of AI verifier behind AirSync will always be shown as open standard format.
+The result of AirSync will always be shown as open standard format.

-Furthermore, we are currently integrating with Trimble Connect to make **everyone and everything** of your BIM be connected.
+Furthermore, we are integrating with Trimble Connect to make **everyone and everything** of your BIM be connected.
 By using it, customer can easily upload verified BIM model to cloud space and import it **anywhere** such as Revit, Tekla structure, sketchup and so on.

 For data input, we are engaging with Autodesk Forge platform to convert design file into open standard formats.
-By integrating with this, Airsync will support more than 60 formats and BIM from any Autodesk software can be directly understood by our AI verifier.
+By integrating with this, Airsync will support more than 60 formats and BIM from any Autodesk software can be directly understood by Airsync.

-### Ceveat
+### Caveat

 Because of the limitation of [Model Derivative API](https://developer.autodesk.com/api/model-derivative-and-viewer-cover-page/).
 AirSync will only natively support BIM from Autotesk software.
 But customer can provide IFC data if it is supported from their BIM software.
 And in the meantime we are also working to provide API to support non-Autodesk format native supporting for our major customers.